-Any comments or queries on this policy should be directed to the Privacy and Compliance Officer using the following contact details:
+Any comments or queries on this policy should be directed to the Data Protection Officer using the following contact details:

-Sarah Johnstone Privacy and Compliance Officer Finance@beechlodgeschool.co.uk 01628 879384
+Sarah Radford Data Protection Officer sradford@beechlodgeschool.co.uk 01628 879384

 If an individual believes that the school has not complied with this policy or acted otherwise than in accordance with Data Protection Law, they should utilise the school complaints procedure and should also notify the Privacy and Compliance Officer.
 You can also make a referral to or lodge a complaint with the Information Commissioner's Office (ICO), although the ICO recommends that steps are taken to resolve the matter with the school before involving the regulator.